DavidLozzi/TrelloToThings/README.md

 1. Open terminal, navigate to the folder containing `tasks.json` and `import.js`
 1. Type in `node import.js`
 1. Your script will run, opening your Things app.
 Depending on how many cards you have, it could freeze up for a little as it's adding.
 1. Once done, you'll see in the script `DONE!
 Processed XXX cards`.

-If there are any errors, the line before will share that.
+Note the line above `DONE!`.
+If it states `there were 0 errors, enjoy!` then you're good!
+Otherwise, read on.

 ### Handling Errors